 Group Retention Incentives—Group-based retention incentives may be paid under 5 CFR 575 subpart C to eligible individuals who are in General Schedule, law enforcement officer, or Federal Wage System positions or other categories for which the payment of retention incentives has been approved by OPM at the request of the head of an employing agency.

 An agency may pay a retention incentive to a group or category of current employees if the agency determines that the unusually high or unique qualifications of the employees or a special need of the agency for the employees’ services makes it essential to retain the employees in the group and that there is a high risk that a significant number of employees in the targeted group would be likely to leave in the absence of a retention incentive.
-This determination must be documented in writing.
+This determination must be documented in writing and reviewed annually to determine whether an incentive should be revised or discontinued.
 A retention incentive may be paid to an employee only when the employee’s rating of record under an official performance appraisal or evaluation system is at least “fully successful” or equivalent.

 An agency must narrowly define the targeted group of employees to be paid a group retention incentive using factors that relate to the employees’ unusually high or unique qualifications or the special need for the employees’ services that makes it essential to retain the employees in the group and their likelihood to leave.
 Appropriate factors may be occupational series, grade level, distinctive job duties, unique competencies, assignment to a special project, minimum agency service requirements, organization or team designation, geographic location, and required rating of record.